 To make a convincing Nellybelle toy, you couldn't just slap her name on a standard toy Jeep.
 She had unique bodywork which gave the impression of armor around the cowl and doors, and side storage compartments in the rear.

-Marx had a plastic version (approx. 1:32 scale) in its Roy Rogers Rodeo Ranch set (30K JPEG).
-The Jeep included the extended bodywork and also the support bow for the canvas soft top, always in place on the real Nellybelle (below) even though she never seemed to be wearing her soft top.
+Marx had a plastic version (approx. 1:32 scale) which included the extended bodywork and also the support bow for the canvas soft top, always in place on the real Nellybelle even though she never seemed to be wearing her soft top.

 Since the TV show was in black & white, the colour of Nellybelle was not obvious to most of us, and it's not surprising toymakers might want to take some liberties with her grey paint job.
 She was in fact a "colorful" cantankerous character on the show, always likely to be losing her brakes on a steep hill, or refusing to start when her services were required.